 report cards/parent conferences

 Report cards are issued at the end of each trimester during the school year.
 During the first month of school, parents are invited to attend Back to School Night to learn about the grade level curriculum and instructional program for their child.
 This evening is for adults only.
-A goal setting parent/teacher conference is held during the first trimester to establish learning goals for each student.
-A second parent/teacher conference is scheduled in the spring for some students.
+A goal setting parent/teacher conference is held in September or October to establish learning goals for each student.
+A second parent/teacher conference is scheduled in the spring for some students who need the check in.
 Parents are encouraged to schedule conferences with the teacher anytime they feel there is a need during the school year.

 Open House is scheduled mid-year.
 All members of the family are invited to come and share in the activities and experiences your child has had during the school year and this will inform your family of the expectations and daily life of your child here at school.